rrthomas/pdfjam/README.md

 - Settings specified via `--preamble` are now protected from the normal tidying of the TeX input file to remove redundant packages.
 - The possibility to use `lualatex` or `xelatex` in place of `pdflatex` is now described explicitly in the README.
+The specification of which LaTeX engine to use can be made either in a configuration file, or on the command line via option (for example) `--latex /usr/bin/xelatex`.
 Thanks to Mircea for suggesting this.
 - Added new `--runs` option, so as to allow for example `--runs 2` in a situation where two runs of `pdflatex` (or `lualatex` or `xelatex`) are needed (typically where the result document is being indexed in some way, so more than one run is